 Regardless of the activation method, Tiger Bridge utilizes capacity-based licensing.
 With perpetual licenses (software or dongle) the license holds information about the maximum amount of data, which Tiger Bridge manages on all your sources.
 Once you reach your license's capacity limit, Tiger Bridge stops replicating any further data, until you either expand the capacity of your license or delete unneeded data from your source.
-With a SaaS license, there is no limit to the amount of data Tiger Bridge manages automatically, but capacity is calculated to utilize a consumption-based pricing model.
+With a SaaS license, there is no limit to the amount of data that Tiger Bridge manages automatically, but capacity is calculated to utilize a consumption-based pricing model.

-In both cases, capacity is calculated as the sum of all file sizes in each source managed by Tiger Bridge, except for excluded locations (subfolders of your source, which you have specified that Tiger Bridge should not manage automatically).
-Thus, if you add a source containing 2 TB of data, even if only 1 TB of its files are currently replicated or replaced by stub files, the overall capacity of this source will be calculated as 2 TB.
-You can monitor your usage and billing history in your account on the Tiger Technology licensing server.
+In both cases, capacity is calculated as the total size of all files in each source managed by Tiger Bridge, including the sizes of all file versions, and excluding any locations you have specified as excluded (subfolders of the source not managed automatically).
+For example, if you add a source containing 2 TB of data, the capacity for this source will be calculated as 2 TB, even if only 1 TB of its files are currently replicated or replaced by stub files.
+You can monitor your usage and billing history in your account on the Tiger Technology Licensing Server.

-You can keep track of your current capacity usage, by following the steps in Monitor Tiger Bridge in the Configuration on page 144.
+You can keep track of your current capacity usage, by following the steps in "Monitor Tiger Bridge in the Configuration" on page 151.